 I stayed at the Kempinski in Mahé, which was okay and not great, although the beaches were lovely.

-Took a tour of the Four Seasons which is by far the best hotel on the island.
-And probably in the best hotel is The Raffle a five-star oceanfront resort.
+I took a tour of the Four Seasons which is by far the best hotel on the island along with The Raffle– a five-star oceanfront resort.

 If I ever return to the Seychelles, I’d like to go diving there.
 Of the 115 islands, 73 are coral islands and the fish life are supposed to be superb!